what's it like doing an ONLINE WORKSHOP?

 Your space needs to be somewhere you can concentrate on what you are doing with your body and also do vocal work without feeling inhibited.

-As it says in the booking information, this is not a drop-in course – I ask participants to be present for all the hours of the course.
+As it says in the booking information, this is not a drop-in course – I ask participants to be present for all the hours of the course (that's because it is best for the group and for your experience of the workshop).

 The course is 3 hours each of the 4 days - with a 10 minute break in each session.
 (It is the same number of hours teaching as when I teach a 2 day course together-in- 3D-in-a-studio.)